loonskai/loonskai.com/_blog/telegram-speech-to-text-bot-with-nodejs.md

 You'll probably be asked to create a new Github connection where you need to select the repository with bot source code.

-The next **Build stage** can be skipped for now.
+The **Build stage** can be skipped for now.

-On the last **Deploy** stage we select our Beanstalk application so the pipeline will be finished by deploying the code there.
+On the last **Deploy** stage we select our Beanstalk application where our application will be deployed to.
 Click **Next** and submit the pipeline.
 In a couple of seconds, you should be able to see that our bot application is successfully deployed to Elastic Beanstalk and can be used in production.

 ![The bot is deployed](/assets/blog/telegram-speech-to-text-bot-with-nodejs/aws-codepipeline-ready.jpg)
 <span class="img-description">The bot is deployed<span>

 ## Summary

 We just wrote a simple Telegram bot using Node.js.
-We connected it with the Microsoft Azure Speech Recognition service and deployed to it AWS Elastic Beanstalk.
+We connected it with the Microsoft Azure Speech Recognition service and deployed it to AWS Elastic Beanstalk.
 There’re still some limits related to the payment requirements and Telegram API (like the maximum size of the audio file we can operate on).
 However, we were able to see how Telegram API works and tried out some Node.js API to work with streams and child processes.
-You can find the final version of the code [on Github](https://github.com/loonskai/voice-textify-bot).
+You can find the final version of the code on [Github](https://github.com/loonskai/voice-textify-bot).